 It should be noted that Google’s TCRP applies only to Google Search.
 Other Google-owned websites will have their own IPR protection platforms and processes.
 As an example, YouTube content creators will protect their copyright through Content ID and certified providers such as Red Points, which leverages X years of YouTube content protection and monetization through its Social Video Growth product.

 Admission to this program is for brands with a “consistent need to submit thousands of URLs each day” and additionally, it only accepts those with a “Proven track record of submitting accurate notices”.
 In short, Google wants to work closely with the most consistent and important IP rights defenders online.

-New members to TCRP are subject to a period of limited access.
-The program, and the tool that it provides, has the potential to protect copyright on a massive scale.
+New members of the Google Trusted Copyright Removal Program are subject to a period of limited access.
+The program, and the tool that it provides, have the potential to protect copyright on a massive scale.
 But this requires a level of trust between the member and Google.
 Once partners have shown that they can submit notices which are consistently accurate, then their access to the program is expanded.
-Since the program was launch, more than 3 Billion URLs that infringed copyright were removed.
+Since the program was launched, more than 3 Billion URLs that infringed copyright were removed.

 The reason behind this is that there’s a real threat of abuse from rogue partners – be it for anti-competitive commercial reasons, or in search of wrongful online censorship, Google has to be able to trust that all the partners with TCRP are only filing legitimate notices against other websites.

 At Red Points, we are proud to be a long-standing member of Google’s Trusted Copyright Removal Program.
 For our clients, it means we are able to submit huge volumes of copyright notices to Google on their behalf.
 Since Red Points Anti Piracy launched, we have protected a huge range of copyrighted work, including: